jamesroussel96/color-thief-project/README.md

 # color-thief-project
-Return most common colors form an image
+Return most common colors from a user-uploaded image

+-Incomplete,